 Teams

-The Northumberland League is back after a hiatus due to COVID.
-All team matches are doubles and consist of four sets played.
+In the Northumberland League all team matches are doubles and consist of four sets played.

 Open Leagues can be entered by any player of any age.
-Veterans are classed as over 45 at the start of the season.
+Veterans are those who are over or reach the age of 45 during the year to be eligibleto play.
+There is also now an over 60s league.

 Women's Captains